tikv/client-java/README.md

 - default: 20

 #### tikv.enable_atomic_for_cas
-- whether to enable Compare And Swap, set true if using `RawKVClient.compareAndSet` or `RawKVClient.putIfAbsent`
+- whether to enable `Compare And Set`, set true if using `RawKVClient.compareAndSet` or `RawKVClient.putIfAbsent`
 - default: false

 ## License